abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 </html>
 ```

-* As you may notice, we've defined an attribute for authorization check.
-This provides us only the user who has the **ElsaDemoPermissions.ElsaDashboard** permission allowed to see this page.
+* We've defined an attribute for authorization check here.
+With this authorization check, only the user who has the **Elsa Dashboard** permission allowed to see this page.

 #### Add Elsa Dashboard Page To Main Menu

-* We can open the `ElsaDemoMenuContributor` class under **Menus** folder and define the menu item for reaching the Elsa Dashboard easily.
+* We can open the `ElsaDemoMenuContributor` class under the **Menus** folder and define the menu item for reaching the Elsa Dashboard easily.

 ```csharp
 using System.Threading.Tasks;